 καὶ οὐ πολὺ ὕστερον, στρατηγοῖς, τοῖς ὄρκοις, εὔεσθαι

-Pronouncing the Greek language is, for the most part, very easy once you've learned the alphabet.
+Pronouncing the Greek language is, for the most part, easy once you've learned the alphabet.
 There's very little akin to the "silent e" of English "fares" or the "ough" in "through" versus "trough".
-Still, there are a couple of pronunciation points to pay attention to.
+Still, there are a couple of pronunciation points worth your attention.

 Diphthongs (vowel + vowel)